CutbackTG/BattleRoster/README.md

 I tested this scheme on Huemint to see its overall appearance and experiment with alternatives, it was here that I decided to add some browns here and there throughout to break through the colder, more warning colours of the plain black and yellow.

 <img src= static\images\readme_images\huemint_scheme_test.png alt ="Testing colour scheme on Huemint." width= 800>

+## Reflection & Learning Outcomes

+During this project, I deepened my understanding of Django’s MVC structure and authentication system.
+I learned how to implement role-based permissions, handle email integration securely, and design data models that scale.

+The challenges I faced on this project included managing user ownership of related objects and deploying static assets on Heroku, These were solved through debugging middleware behaviour, using Whitenoise, and configuring environment variables.
+In addition overseeing the larger scope of coding multiple apps into one cohesive project, it was a couple weeks of work until it all suddenly clicke din my mind and the cohesive web application formed as a working whole.

+Future iterations will focus on integrating WebSockets for real-time party updates and campaign chat along with a white-label version of the web application that can be branded for different game systems, for instance Battletech which has a futuristic, metallic, military, mecha theme for its tabletop setting.

+---

 ## Installation & Deployment